FoamLeave/Hello-World-Microservices/README.md

 You might get errors like:
 ![](readMeImg/minikubeTestErr.png)

-and you should do to grant minikube access to docker:
+and you should grant minikube access to docker:

 ```bash
 sudo chmod 666 /var/run/docker.sock
 sudo usermod -aG docker ${USER}
 ```
-After above command, you can run ./test.sh again get this as expected output:
+After the above command, you can run ./test.sh again to get this as the expected output:
 ![](readMeImg/testOutput.png)

 You can also access the services by running the below command on the current terminal tab: